MyanmarAPI/maepaysoh-android/README.md

 Followings are required to build this project folder;

 * Android SDK API 14
-* Build Tool Version 23.0.0 rc3 or higher
+* Build Tool Version 23
 * Gradle Version 2.4

 ### <a id="3"></a> 3.
 MaePaySoh API ###